Hobo/hobo_mapstraction/README.markdown

 The source for this plugin lives at git://github.com/Hobo/hobo_mapstraction.
 Pull requests are welcome.

 Documentation for this plugin is in the DRYMLDoc.
 It will be visible on [the hobo cookbook](http://cookbook.hobocentral.net) once the author pushes it there.
-Until then it may be viewed directly in the source in the taglibs directly.
+Until then it may be viewed directly in the source in the taglibs directory.

 ### License